serjpetrenko/bearer-ruby/README.md

 github = Bearer.integration("your integration id", { read_timeout: 10 })

-puts JSON.parse(github.get("/repositories").body) # This request will timeout after 10 seconds
+puts github.get("/repositories").data # This request will timeout after 10 seconds
 ```

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Also make sure you have `overcommit` installed and initialized in the repo [check overcommit repo](https://github.com/sds/overcommit) for further reference.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).